Berg0162/Open-Virtual-Steering-DiscreteHID-Bluefruit/README.md

 ![Open Virtual Steering Diagram](/media/OpenVirtualSteering_Overview.png)

 ## 📚 Other OVS Repositories in this Project
-- [`BLE-Steering-Server`](https://github.com/Berg0162/BLE-Steering-Server) - Critical Shared Backend (Arduino library)
+- [`BLE-Steering-Server`](https://github.com/Berg0162/Bluefruit-Steering-Server) - Critical Shared Backend (Arduino library)
-- [`OpenVirtualSteering-MotionIMU`](https://github.com/Berg0162/OpenVirtualSteering-MotionIMU) – Using IMUs like the MPU6050
+- [`OpenVirtualSteering-MotionIMU`](https://github.com/Berg0162/Open-Virtual-Steering-MotionIMU-Bluefruit) – Using IMUs like the MPU6050
-- [`OpenVirtualSteering-VoiceControl`](https://github.com/Berg0162/OpenVirtualSteering-VoiceControl) – ML-powered voice input using MEMS microphones

 ### 🧭 How It Works

-This firmware acts as a **BLE Steering Controller**, combining two core components:
+This firmware acts as a **Bluefruit Steering Controller**, combining two core components:

-1. 🧱 **BLESteeringServer**
+1. 🧱 **BluefruitSteeringServer**
    A standalone library that manages Bluetooth Low Energy (BLE) communication, including advertisement, pairing, and steering data transmission using a standardized steering profile.

 2. 🎮 **Discrete HID Handler**